 The College encourages participation in student organizations and activities.
-Students are encouraged to express their views on matters of interest to the student body through participation on a variety of standing college organizations (reference Student Activities policy 601-01-00BP).
+Students are encouraged to express their views on matters of interest to the student body through participation in a variety of standing organizations and may also seek to form new clubs.
+Recognized clubs are student-led with the assistance of a College advisor.
+They are as active as the students who lead and participate in them.
+For a list of clubs and guidelines, visit the Student Activities on the College website (reference Student Activities policy 601-01-00BP).

-Students who participate in student organizations report a higher level of satisfaction with their college experience.
+Student who participate in student organizations report a higher level of satisfaction with their college experience.
 Clubs and organizations at Isothermal Community College demonstrate interest and cultivate awareness in many areas such as culture, student writing, various professions, and special interests.
 Students or personnel interested in establishing a new organization should visit the Student Activities Office in the Student Center to make the idea a reality.